zeinlol/Witchcraft-and-Wizardry-in-Russian/README.md

 # Witchcraft and Wizardry in Russian
   This is a Russian version of popular Minecraft map Witchcraft and Wizardry.
-Now this map is fully thanslated in Russian.
+Now this map is fully translated in Russian.
 Trailer:
 [![Watch the video](https://img.youtube.com/vi/wK_dRJeQX0w/hqdefault.jpg)](https://youtu.be/wK_dRJeQX0w)